-- An i5/OS passphrase can be from 9 to 31 characters in length. - A z/OS passphrase can be from 9 to 128 characters in length (PWXPC connections) or from 9 to 79 characters in length (ODBC connections).
+- An i5/OS passphrase can be from 9 to 31 characters in length. - A z/OS passphrase can be from 9 to 128 characters in length for PWXPC connections or from 9 to 79 characters in length for ODBC connections.

 Note: On z/OS, a valid RACF passphrase can be up to 100 characters in length.
 PowerExchange truncates passphrases longer than 100 characters when passing them to RACF for validation.
+IMS netport passphrases cannot exceed 60 characters in length.